anuj-consultadd/Java_SpringBoot_LibraryManagement/README.md

    docker-compose down -v
    ```

+## CI/CD Pipeline

+The project uses GitHub Actions for continuous integration and continuous deployment.
+The workflow is defined in `.github/workflows/build.yml`.

+### Workflow Configuration

+The CI/CD pipeline performs the following steps:

+1. **Trigger**: Runs on push to `main` and `beta` branches, and on pull requests to `main`
+2. **Environment**: Sets up Ubuntu with MySQL service for testing
+3. **Build Process**:
+   - Checks out the code
+   - Sets up JDK 17
+   - Builds the application with Maven
+   - Runs tests with JaCoCo for code coverage
+   - Uploads the JaCoCo report as an artifact
+   - Builds and pushes the Docker image to Docker Hub

+### Docker Hub Integration

+The workflow automatically builds and pushes the Docker image to Docker Hub with the following tags:
+- `latest`
+- `v1`

+This allows for easy deployment and version tracking.

+### Required Secrets

+To use this workflow, you need to set up the following secrets in your GitHub repository:
+- `DB_PASSWORD`: Password for the MySQL database
+- `DOCKER_USERNAME`: Your Docker Hub username
+- `DOCKER_PASSWORD`: Your Docker Hub password or access token

 ## Testing

 The application includes unit tests for the service layer using JUnit and Mockito.
 To run the tests: